HumayunBA/AIMovieReviewAnalysisProject/README.md

 Data Collection and Analysis:

-I will collect a dataset of movie reviews along with their sentiment labels (positive or negative).
-The IMDb dataset will be my primary source, but I will also explore other datasets like Amazon Reviews and Yelp Reviews to ensure a comprehensive analysis.
+I collected the dataset of movie reviews along with their sentiment labels (positive or negative) primarily from the Stanford university AI project which is available for public.

-Using Python libraries such as pandas and numpy, I will analyze the dataset to understand its structure, quality, and any potential issues.
-Additionally, I will preprocess the data to handle missing values and convert the text into a suitable format for analysis.
+Using Python libraries such as pandas and numpy, I analyzed the dataset to understand its structure, quality, and any potential issues.
+Additionally, I preprocessed the data to handle missing values and converted the text into a suitable format for analysis.

+During the analysis, it was observed that the dataset contained an equal number of positive and negative movie reviews, as illustrated in the distribution of sentiment labels chart.
+This balanced distribution is crucial for training machine learning models to ensure unbiased performance evaluation.

+Furthermore, the text data was preprocessed to handle missing values and converted into a suitable format for analysis using techniques like tokenization, stop words removal, and TF-IDF vectorization.

 Type of Problem:

 This is a classification problem where I aim to classify movie reviews as either positive or negative based on their sentiment.
-To train the model effectively, I will need labeled data where each review is associated with its corresponding sentiment label.
+To train the model effectively, labeled data where each review is associated with its corresponding sentiment label is required.

 Future Considerations: